 Imagine a beautiful small village whose entire economy revolves around tourism.
 Over time, as hoards of tourists visit the area, things like emissions and pollution rise, disrupting the balance of ecosystems in which certain species live.
 While this is happening, the natural resources needed to accommodate the influx of visitors become more than the village can produce.
 Over time, the cumulative effects of the tourists not only damage the natural environment for wildlife and locals, but it renders the location undesirable.
 When a village that thrives and relies on tourism loses the majority of its economic income, it can become almost uninhabitable.
 This is why sustainable tourism matters.

-By giving back to conservation with every booking and educating each traveller in an inspiring and fun way, the GuidED Adventure app will help people realize the importance of sustainability, and preserving the earth for our future generations.
+By giving back to conservation with every booking and educating each traveler in an inspiring and fun way, the GuidED Adventure mobile app will help people realize the importance of sustainability, and preserving the earth for future generations.

 The change that GuidED aims to make is within people, to instill the importance of how they interact with nature, the choices they make, and the knowledge they share.
 Everything comes from understanding.